Meet the Women's Nations League finalists

 France, Germany, the Netherlands and Spain will compete in the first UEFA Women's Nations League finals after topping their League A groups.

-The draw will be on Monday, with the semi-finals on 23 February and final and third-place play-off five days later.
+The draw will be held on Monday, with the semi-finals scheduled for 23 February and the final and third-place play-off five days later.
 The two finalists will qualify to join hosts France in the 2024 Olympic women's football tournament, joined by the third-placed team if Les Bleues win their semi-final.

 France